 The typical bachelor fridge is infamous for containing not much more than beer and a container of mustard.
 Sadly, that’s often not an exaggeration.
 Part of a well-stocked pantry means a few basic necessities in the refrigerator:

 - Parmesan cheese

-- Other cheese
+- Other cheeses

 The other part of the refrigerator is the freezer.
 Like the canned goods in the pantry cupboard, these are items you should always keep on hand.
 Frozen vegetables are usually much better than canned and often much better than fresh, depending on the time of year.
-Ingredients like corn, spinach and peas are useful for so many dishes from breakfast to dinner.
+Ingredients like corn, spinach, and peas are useful for so many dishes from breakfast to dinner.
 Frozen meats like ground beef and chicken breasts can provide an easy protein for a meal on the fly.

 Flavors and ingredients that keep well and are nice to have on hand include: